 The City of Madison, through its Tax Incremental Districts (TIDs), has entered into tax abatement agreements with developers in the form of tax incremental financing incentives to stimulate economic development.
 The abatements are authorized through the TID project plans.
 The City of Madison disburses loans to developers.
 The developer guarantees a certain amount of increment each year.
 The developers pay property taxes as they become due, and if they generate the guaranteed increment, an equal amount of loan balance is forgiven.
-It is anticipated that this loan will be forgiven and therefore an allowance of \$60,000 has been established for the entire amount of outstanding loan.
+This balance of this loan was forgiven in 2019.
 Details of loans disbursed and forgiven are as follows:

-Developer Name Loans Disbursed as of 12/31/2017 ns Forgiven 12/31/2017 Loans Disbursed During 2018 oans Forgiven During 2018 R Balance emaining as of 12/31/2018 Dane County Data Exchange, LLC \$ 225,000 \$ 105,000 \$ - \$ 60,000 \$ 60,000
+Developer Name Loans Forgiven as of 12/31/2018 Loans Disbursed During 2019 ans Forgiven Juring 2019 Re Balance emaining as of 12/31/2019 Dane County Data Exchange, LLC \$ 2 225,000 \$ 165,000 \$ \$ 60,000 \$ -